oroinc/documentation/user/back-office/system/integrations/shipping-integration/fedex.rst

 Configure a FedEx Integration in OroCommerce
 --------------------------------------------

+.. note:: FedEx has package weight and size limits for shipping.
+Please check |the FedEx website for more details|.

 To enable the integration with FedEx in order to request the shipping cost estimation and/or request the shipping services:

 1. Navigate **System > Integrations > Manage Integrations** in the main menu.